• There are no suggestions because the search field is empty.

 How do we stay on track as parents?
 You probably already know that pilots make dozens of course corrections during a flight to reach their final destination.
 And so must parents!

 Seek to find the middle path where you don’t hover too closely (helicopter parenting) or take too much distance without enough connection and guidance.
-Find a balance between attentive parenting versus smothering; firmness versus controlling; giving freedom with appropriate limits versus permissive parenting.
+Find a balance between attentive parenting versus smothering, firmness versus controlling, and giving freedom with appropriate limits versus permissive parenting.
 Parenting is a moment-by-moment, daily assessment with dozens of course corrections.

 My best advice: take care of yourself!
 Ground frequently in your values.
 Revel in the love you have for your child—no matter how old they are.
-Then, gently check in to see if your actions and parental responses are getting the results of your ultimate goals.
+Then, gently check in to see if your actions and parental responses are achieving your ultimate goals.

 For parenting tips or if you’d like support as a parent and want to learn proven skills to be a more conscious and effective parent, email support@heartmanity.com or contact us about our parenting classes and coaching programs.